 The university has established nine campus locations where specimens can be collected for testing.
 Affiliates must come to one of these nine locations in order to provide their specimens for mandatory or voluntary testing.

 All undergraduate students living in the Baltimore area must have two negative COVID tests prior to attending in-person classes on Feb.
-1. Twice weekly testing will continue throughout the semester (testing frequency may be increased, based on public health conditions).
+1. Testing 3x per week will continue throughout the semester (testing frequency may be increased, based on public health conditions).

 Testing will be required at least once weekly for faculty, staff, graduate students, trainees, and post-docs who are either participating in or directly supporting in-person, on-campus classes (with exceptions for clinically-based instruction) or regularly exposed to undergraduates.